lestweforget/wuhan2019/README.md

 As the censorship in China, no one can conduct `free speech right` .
 People will forget something.

-This little project remind us, maybe just me, not forget this disaster.
+This little project remind us, maybe just me, not forget this disaster which CCP(China Communist Party) should take much more responsibility than anyone.

 All reports from main stream media, which some will be erased by CCP someday.
 But the INTERNET never forget.